Weekday Gospel Reflection

 Where is Jesus when we need him the most?
 And, when he does arrive, why does he take us by surprise?
 We ask those questions maybe, just maybe, because our hearts have so calcified that we don't like to step out of our comfort zones.

-Mark liked to comment on the disciples lack of understanding.
-Even when they witnessed to great miracles, they still didn't get it.
+Mark liked to comment on the disciples' lack of understanding.
+Even when they had seen great miracles, they still didn't get it.
 Instead of deepening their faith, they just seemed to be along for the experience.

 Is our faith journey like that of the disciples in Mark's gospel?
 Do we call out when Jesus seems distant, but fail to see his miracles when he is close?